selvaje/spatial-ecology-blog_old/wp-content/plugins/wp-mail-bank/readme.txt

 Over 50,000+ website owners have chosen [**Mail Bank**](https://tech-banker.com/wp-mail-bank/) as their email deliverability solution.
 Mail Bank fixes email deliverability issues quickly and painlessly.

-### Benefits of Using WP Mail Bank
+### Benefits

 #### Confident SMTP Email Deliverability

-* Mail Bank gives you a large list of free email service providers to choose from.
+* It gives you a large list of free email service providers to choose from.
 The most prominent and important being Gmail, Outlook, and Yahoo, which all support oAuth 2.0.
 But we know larger email senders require more serious solutions.
 So we've added support for the freemium **Mailgun** with 10,000 free emails per month and **SendGrid** APIs.
 Both of these APIs will drastically increase WP email deliverability.

 * Our **email logger** will give you information on all of your emails.
 This includes undelivered mail and the information required to debug undelivered mail.
 You'll also be able to take action on each of the emails or use **bulk actions to delete or resend** them.
 You'll never have to leave a portion of your users in the dark again with this feature.